 Traditional corporate travel policy is many things, but traveler friendly is not one of them.
 More and more companies are learning that in order to get the best out of your frequently traveling employees, you need to provide them with a lightweight policy that allows them to be comfortable and happy.

-Here are 5 ways to make your policy traveler friendly:
+Here are 5 ways to make your corporate policy traveler-friendly: